 Green Highways Policy – 2015

-- The aim of the policy is to promote greening of highway corridors with the participation of the community, farmers, private sector, NGOs, and government institutions.
+- The policy aims to promote greening of highway corridors with the participation of the community, farmers, private sector, NGOs, and government institutions.

 - The policy envisages a strong monitoring mechanism in place by using ISRO’s Bhuvan and GAGAN satellite systems.
 More on ISRO here.